 The first phase of the 2010 Campus Master Plan began in 2012 with the reconstruction of the north parking lots and the reconfiguration of the entrances at Euclid and Roselle Roads to provide a safer and more sustainable campus.
 The design incorporated the use of vegetated swales to help channel and filter storm water, native plantings and returned nearly an acre of land to green space.

 In May 2016, Building D completed its extensive renovation.
 This building was one of the original six buildings opened in 1969 and had remained virtually unchanged.
-Building D, like the others, meets LEED Silver standards and provide enhanced accessibility and state-of-the-art classrooms.
+Building D meets LEED Silver standards and provides enhanced accessibility and state-of-the-art classrooms.
 Adjacent to Building D is a new multi-use outdoor pavilion.
 This venue will provide more outdoor gathering space for students as well as theater, concerts, graduation and other College-related events.

-The second renovation is the Health and Recreation Center (Building M) opened in fall 2018.
+The second renovation, the Foglia Health and Recreation Center (Building M), opened in fall 2018.
 This 135,000 square foot facility features academic, athletic and wellness areas as well as an improved natatorium that we share with our partner, the Palatine Park District, and a medical facility provided by our other partner, Northwest Community Healthcare.